Johanns v. Livestock Marketing Association

 Johanns v.
-Livestock Marketing Association, 544 U.S. 550 (2005), is a First Amendment case of the Supreme Court of the United States.
-At issue was whether a beef producer could be compelled to contribute to beef industry advertising.
+Livestock Marketing Association, 544 U.S. 550 (2005), is a First Amendment case of the Supreme Court of the United States in which the court held that, when a check-off funds government speech, the government cannot be sued under the First Amendment for compelled speech.
+At issue was whether a beef producer could be compelled to contribute to beef industry advertising through an assessment called a check-off.

 Facts and prior history

 Congress charters commodity checkoff programs compelling all producers of certain commodities to contribute to common research and advertising programs.
 The beef industry is covered by the Beef Promotion and Research Act (1985).
 Cattle producers disagreeing with the fee and represented by the Livestock Marketing Association sued the Department of Agriculture (USDA) in federal district court.
 The respondents alleged the government-required fee for advertising was compelled speech and violated their First Amendment right to free speech.
 The USDA argued the advertising was government speech immune from First Amendment challenge.

 The district court and the Eighth Circuit Court of Appeals had found for the Livestock Marketing Association previously, ruling that the program violated the First Amendment and that the advertising was compelled and not government speech.

 In a parallel petition (No. 03–1165), the Nebraska Cattlemen sided with the USDA and sued the Livestock Marketing Association.
 At the Supreme Court, the two cases were consolidated.